Betta-Testers/Imbrius-Kabasuji/README.txt

 REMOVING A HINT:
 1: Make sure "Place Pieces" is disabled.
-2: Click any tile that the hint is on and the entire hint will disapear.
+2: Click any tile that the hint is on and the entire hint will disappear.